vtwarrior25/questweaver_testing/next_tests/README.md

 - [ ] Fix roll results
 - [ ] Monster Group Form
   - [ ] Working on making the form update state anytime something changes, so that we can replace the state when duplicating another monster group
-    - [ ] Each field in the form should be tied to one of the fields in the `formdata` state object
+    - [x] Each field in the form should be tied to one of the fields in the `formdata` state object
+- [ ] Character Creator
+  - [ ] Grab the race/class features for each and show them in the character creator sections
+  - [ ] Create equipment section
+  - [ ] Create description section (copy from [notesmenu.jsx](./app/main/NotesMenu.jsx))

 ### Server (Lead: Stirling)